Langley School, Loddon: Preparatory School

 The prep school accepts children aged 2 to 13 (Nursery to Year 8).
 In 2009, it merged with adjacent Thorpe House School, which had provided girls-only education for 100 years.

 In early May 2016, the governors of Langley School announced that the prep school would merge with Taverham Hall Preparatory School.
 The announcement was initially greeted with anger in some quarters and the Charity Commission sent inspectors to the school in July that year, citing "regulatory concerns".
 Langley's prep-school site, Thorpe House, was sold to developers and the merger was completed for the beginning of the Autumn term, 2016.

 More about the school

 The new school's home is in Taverham Hall, a neo-Jacobean mansion built in 1858 and purchased from the Mickelthwait family by Rev'd Frank Glass in 1921.
 The estate extends to over 100 acres, and includes a forest school and a swimming pool.

 The curriculum in the prep school is broadly based on the National Curriculum, but includes Latin / Classical civilisation for all pupils, and French for some.
-All pupils study ICT, DT and music.
+All pupils study ICT and music.
 Almost all pupils progress from the prep school to the senior school.